-- Attend the weekly evening showing of a Biology-related documentary. - Attend the guest lectures from active scientists and related professionals. - Learn about the care and handling of our pair of Royal Pythons. - Take part in national Biology competitions such as the Biology Challenge run by the Society of Biology. - Attend a Biology-related trip offered in the F and E Blocks.
+- Attend the guest lectures from active scientists and related professionals. - Join the Middle School STEM club - Learn about the care and handling of our pair of Royal Pythons. - Take part in national Biology competitions such as the Biology Challenge run by the Society of Biology. - Take part in Health and Disease enrichment (F Block) and Human Exercise and Health enrichment (E Block).